lukateras/python-fraudrecord/README.md

 - type `Reliability`

   Reliability score.
-Decimal; either 0.0 (if there are no reports submitted) or within 1.0 and 10.0 with one digit after the decimal point.
+Decimal; either 0.0 (if no reports have been submitted) or within 1.0 and 10.0 with one digit after the decimal point.

 - type `ReportCode`